Skip to main content

 ResidentialA home address in a residentially zoned parcelAccepted for some filings, but it exposes the home address and can fail commercial-use checks

-CommercialAn office address in a commercial building with on-site mail handlingAccepted as a standard business street address
+Commercial, no CMRA flagAn office address in a commercial building, not registered as a mail-receiving agentAccepted as a standard business street address

 How USPS classifies each address type and how banks and agencies treat it